 Breastfeeding while taking adalimumab:

-Available data suggests that adalimumab levels in breast milk are very low.
+The amount of adalimumab that passes into breastmilk is low.
+Also, adalimumab is usually not well absorbed by the gut, so the amount of the medication absorbed by the baby from breastmilk is expected to be low.
 There are a small number of reports of healthy newborns who were exposed to adalimumab through breastmilk.
-Adalimumab is usually not well absorbed by the gut, so the amount of the medication absorbed by the baby is expected to be low.
-If you suspect that the baby has symptoms (vomiting, frequent infections), contact the child’s healthcare provider.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+If you think the baby has symptoms (vomiting, frequent infections), contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes adalimumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes adalimumab, could it affect fertility or increase the chance of birth defects?

-Based on the studies reviewed, adalimumab is not expected to negatively affect fertility or increase the chance of birth defects above the background risk.
+Two small studies suggest TNF inhibitors might affect sperm function, but most studies have not shown an effect on fertility (ability to make healthy sperm).
+Studies have not been done to see if adalimumab could increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.